Promoting evidence-based decision-making in education policy

 We know that people who use and value school performance data are likely to be effective advocates for quality research.
 Nurturing a network of highly skilled local policy analysts reinforces that advocacy, as well as supporting better decision-making and improvement in policies.

 The goal, ultimately, is to improve education decision-making across sub-Saharan Africa by advising, training, and mentoring a group of Africa-based policy analysts.
 This builds capacity to develop evidence and shape education policies that are locally relevant.
-The program will connect fellows to a global network and, if successful, could nurture local networks of strong advocates for improving schools and education systems in Africa.
+The program connects fellows to a global network and, if successful, could nurture local networks of strong advocates for improving schools and education systems in Africa.

 Two years of mentorship, training, and networking opportunities

-In the first year, they’ll also undertake two overseas visits packed with workshops, conferences, and short courses.
+In the first year, they undertook two overseas visits packed with workshops, conferences, and short courses.
 That includes a visit to Munich for the annual CESifo Economics of Education conference, and meeting with officials at the OECD and IIEP in Paris.
-And they’ll travel to the US to meet with researchers at Stanford University and attend the annual meeting of the Association for Education Finance and Policy.
+One of the fellows, Yselle Malah Kuete, visited the Research on SocioEconomic Policy center at Stellenbosch University, South Africa to exchange ideas with the education research and policy community in person.

 In the second year, they’ll develop effective communications strategies, present their final research reports, produce policy briefs, and write blog pieces to disseminate their research findings and advocate for evidence-based education policy.